enkidevs/curriculum/JavaScript/Npm/tests.md

   }
 }
 ```
 The options are limitless when it comes to what to test and which tools to use.
-However, for any package maintainer, as well as package users, tests increase the chance that the module provides the functionalities it is supposed to provide.
+However, for any package maintainer, as well as package users, tests provides assurance that the module provides the functionality it is supposed.

 ---
 ## Revision